Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/_index.md

 5. How do we make sure multiple devices don't corrupt each others messages by talking at the same time without using an intermediate device?
 6. How can we figure out if a message has been corrupted?

 Hopefully by the end of this chapter you can understand some proposed solutions to some of these ideas.
+Note that the solutions to these problems at the end of the day will be determined by *you* whenever you want to design your hypothetical network.
+These protocols and algorithms that we discuss are not the required ways of doing things, they are options that people have decided on in certain situations.

+Rather than saying, "this is what must be done", you should think of these in the same way you think of sorting algorithms.
+One isn't necessarily the best, its all dependent on your circumstance that you find yourself in.